-Israeli group in talks to buy gas from Greece's Energean
+CORRECTED-Israeli group in talks to buy gas from Greece's Energean

 * ORL, together with Israel Chemicals and OPC Rotem, are negotiating non-binding memorandums of understanding to buy gas supplies from Energean, ORL said in a statement to the Tel Aviv Stock Exchange.

-* The deals would be the first for Energean for selling gas from the Tanin and Karish fields offshore Israel.
+* The deals would be the second for Energean for selling gas from the Tanin and Karish fields offshore Israel.

 * ORL did not say how much it was hoping to pay in the deal, which could last up to 15 years.